gcallah/hambone/chaps/chap1.md

 Meanwhile, downstairs in the bar, Will's brother, Claude, was having a party celebrating his engagement to Will's widow, Gertie.
-His fifteen guests were seated at a "table" that was assembled by pushing together five of the card tables that the bar used for patrons' dining, and covering them with a glossy, red-checked table cloth.
+His fifteen guests were seated at a "table" that was assembled by pushing together five of the card tables that the bar used for patrons' dining, and covering them with a glossy, red-checked table cloths.

 Claude addressed the gathering: